-SUBJECT: Analysis of Proposals for Retrofitting Sewer Televising Vehicle S-40
+SUBJECT: Analysis of Bids for Retrofitting Sewer Televising Vehicle S-40

-RECOMMENDATION/MOTION: That the proposal for the retrofitting of Sewer Televising Vehicle S-40 be awarded to Coe Equipment, Inc. in the amount of \$83,359 and the Mayor and City Clerk be authorized to execute the necessary documents.
+RECOMMENDATION/MOTION: That the bid for the retrofitting of Sewer Televising Vehicle S-40 be awarded to Coe Equipment, Inc., in the amount of \$83,359, and the Purchasing Agent be authorized to issue a Purchase Order.

-BACKGROUND: This vehicle is used by the Public Works Department Streets and Sewers Division to televise storm, sanitary and combined sewer lines as a means of detecting issues with these sewers.
+BACKGROUND: This vehicle is used by the Public Works Department's Streets and Sewers Division to televise storm, sanitary and combined sewer lines as a means of detecting issues with sewers.
 Sewer Televising Vehicle S-40 contains electronic equipment which was originally installed when the vehicle was purchased new in 2005.
 This vehicle is mechanically sound and in good working order.
-However, the sewer televising components have been experiencing severe operational problems which have prevented this vehicle from being used for the past 18 months.
+However, the sewer televising components have been experiencing severe operational problems which have prevented this vehicle from being used for the past eighteen, (18), months.

-Requests for proposals for the equipment were received on October 5, 2012, at 10:00 A.M.
+Bids for the equipment were received on October 5, 2012, at 10:00 A.M.
 The overall scope included:

-- 1. Replacement of all interior sewer televising equipment; - 2.
-Training for personnel responsible for operating this equipment;
+- 1. Replacement of all interior sewer televising equipment; and - 2.
+Training for personnel responsible for operating this equipment.

-The results of the request for proposals returned are:
+The bid results returned are: